-The County shall provide, annually, one (1) updated map book per desk in each facility where map books are used in the performance of the job.
+The County shall provide, annually, one (1) updated map book per desk in each facility where map books are used in the performance of the job and where no mapping software is available.
+Where mapping software is available, and where mapping software is used in the performance of the job, map books will be available for every four (4) positions.
+In addition, there shall be at least one (1) map book available at every station house.
 These books will be distributed within thirty (30) days of the latest release date after January 2.